-Alternative qualifications considered Graduates: Normally entrants to the programme will have at least a second class degree or above in a subject appropriate to or compatible with environmental sciences, geography, sociology or psychology and related topic areas.
+Туре Description Undergraduate degree Graduates: Normally entrants to the programme will have at least a second-class degree in a subject appropriate to or compatible with Ecology such as physical geography, environmental science, biology or related topic areas.
 Students may be admitted with advanced standing through the recognition of credit or the accreditation of experiential or certificated learning within 5 years of the start of study according to the LJMU Recognition of Prior (Experiential) Learning (RP(E)L) policy, document 188 (www.ljmu.ac.uk/about-us/public-information/academic-quality-and-regulations/ academic-framework).
 RE(P)L will be considered in accordance with University regulations.

-Non-graduates: For applicants not in possession of a good honours degree, the programme leader will take into account relevant professional qualifications and experience.
+Alternative qualifications considered Non-graduates: For applicants not in possession of a good honours degree, the programme leader will take into account relevant professional qualifications and experience.
 Any participant who does not have a first degree must satisfy the programme team of their ability to study at Master's level (e.g. presentation of a strong portfolio to demonstrate appropriate equivalent skills).
 For these applicants, individual assessments of their suitability for post graduate level study will be arranged and conducted by the programme team.
-The team may require evidence to be submitted as part of the assessment process e.g. a portfolio of written and other work; papers presented at conferences, publications; reports and research proposals Other international requirements Normally a good degree (2ii equivalent) preferred in a subject appropriate to or compatible with environmental sciences, geography, sociology or psychology and related topic areas combined with a recognised English language qualification (IELTS score of 6.5 with a minimum of 6 in each category) or Pearson score of 58-64 within 2 years prior to the programme start date (minimum score of 51 in each component for UKVI Purposes).
+The team may require evidence to be submitted as part of the assessment process e.g. a portfolio of written and other work; papers presented at conferences, publications; reports and research proposals Other international requirements Normally a good degree (2ii equivalent) in a subject appropriate to or compatible with Ecology such as physical geography, environmental science, biology or related topic areas preferred alongside a recognised English language qualification (IELTS score of 6.5 with a minimum of 6 in each category) or Pearson score of 58-64 within 2 years prior to the programme start date (minimum score of 51 in each component for UKVI Purposes).